Examples of open manifolds with positive Ricci curvature and non-proper Busemann functions: The examples and their geometry

-\begin{proof} It suffices to show that any geodesic described in Lemma \ref{geod_p}(2) and (3) cannot lift to a ray in $N$.
-Let $\sigma$ be a geodesic in $M$ described in Lemma \ref{geod_p}(2) or (3), and let $c$ be the lift of $\sigma$ at $\tilde{p}\in N$.
+\begin{proof} Note that any ray in the universal cover $N$ at $\tilde{p}$ projects to a geodesic in $M$ starting at $p$.
+It suffices to show that any geodesic described in Lemma \ref{geod_p}(ii) and (iii) cannot lift to a ray in $N$.
+Let $\sigma$ be a geodesic in $M$ described in Lemma \ref{geod_p}(ii) or (iii), and let $c$ be the lift of $\sigma$ at $\tilde{p}\in N$.
 In these cases, $\sigma$ is bounded.
 Let $R>0$ such that $\sigma$ is contained in the closed metric ball $\overline{B_R}(p)$.
 Then its lift $c$ is contained in $\pi^{-1}(\overline{B_R}(p))$, where $\pi$ is the covering map.